 Next step is to attach three of your door hinges to the 2′ x 4′ MDF sheet.
 After that, you’ll mount the other side of the hinges to the 2″ x 4″ board attached to the wall.

 Now cut the other 2″ x 4″ to the length you need for the height of your table.
 For mine, we had to cut two 35 1/4″ lengths.
 Attach your last two hinges to the table legs.

 Attach the other side of the hinges on your legs to the underside of the table.
 You are going to want to offset them, one lower on the table then the other so when they fold against the underside of the table, it will lay flat against the wall.
 Do not line them up with each other or they won’t fold down.

 Now that your table is set up, you can paint the wood and cover the table with your fabric.
 You could paint before you put everything together, but I wanted to make sure that everything went together how I had planned before I painted it all.

 Cover your DIY drop down laundry table with the fabric of your choice

 When you’ve finished painting and covering with fabric, your table is ready to use!
-I love how it folds down so easily making the room feel so much bigger!
+I love how it folds down so easily making the room feel like we had so much space!
 Having a folding area that can easily be put away was so important for us with the laundry room and bathroom being combined and this is exactly what we needed.
 This is also perfect for a small laundry room or tight spaces because you can adjust the depth of the table and width of the table.
 My favorite thing about this table top is that while it’s set up, you can have your laundry sorters, laundry baskets, a double laundry hamper, etc underneath it, or when the counter top is put down it can be in front of it.
 It’s the perfect place for keeping your dirty clothes organized and is basically giving you extra space.